backstreetbrogrammer/35_ParallelStreams/README.md

 #### Follow up 1: Execute a parallel stream in a custom Fork-Join Pool

-We can create a new `ForkJoinPool` object with the given number of parallelism and submit the tasks to it.
+We can create a new `ForkJoinPool` object with the given amount of parallelism and submit the tasks to it.

 ```
     @Test